trendxbets-dev/trendx-docs/docs/philosophy.md

 But real interest can’t be faked.
 Millions of independent Google searches form a data layer that’s too broad to manipulate and too real to ignore.

-TrendsX Bets anchors speculation in reality:
+TrendX Bets anchors speculation in reality:

 - You can spoof volume.